yuzhimanhua/Multi-BioNER/README.md

 ## Installation

-For training, a GPU is strongly recommended for speed.
-CPU is supported but training could be extremely slow.
+For training, a GPU is strongly recommended.

 #### PyTorch